artisan1218/Recommendation-System/Hybrid Recommendation Sys/README.md

 The SVD and XGBoost will both predict on the same dataset and generate two prediction result, then I did a weighted sum of these two prediction results.
 SVD result will have a weight of 0.15 and XGBoost result will have a weight of 0.85.
 This way, I combined different recommenders together to generate a result jointly (Mixed Hybrid).

 ### Final result
-This project is ranked the third place at USC Data Mining (Recommendaation System) Competition 2021 with final score of 2709 and RMSE of 1.1498
+This project is ranked the third place at USC Data Mining (Recommendation System) Competition 2021 with final score of 2709 and RMSE of 1.1498
    ![image](https://user-images.githubusercontent.com/25105806/117549836-77fd4c00-aff1-11eb-82a6-0cfe6b925cd7.png)